ajsinha/kuber/docs/ARCHITECTURE.md

 │                                    │                                         │
 │                                    ▼                                         │
 │  ┌──────────────────────────────────────────────────────────────────────┐   │
-│  │ PHASE 1: Persistence Maintenance                                     │   │
+│  │ PHASE 1: Persistence Maintenance (SEQUENTIAL - v1.3.8)              │   │
-│  │ • RocksDB: Full compaction of all region databases                   │   │
+│  │ • RocksDB: Full compaction of all region databases (sequential)     │   │
-│  │ • SQLite: VACUUM on all region database files                        │   │
+│  │ • SQLite: VACUUM on all region database files (sequential)          │   │
 │  │ • LMDB: Skip (B+ tree auto-balances)                                │   │
-│  │ • Other backends: Skip                                               │   │
+│  │ • All operations run one at a time for data consistency             │   │
 │  └──────────────────────────────────────────────────────────────────────┘   │
 │                                    │                                         │
 │                                    ▼ (2 second wait)                         │
 │  ┌──────────────────────────────────────────────────────────────────────┐   │
-│  │ PHASE 2: Cache Service Initialization                                │   │
+│  │ PHASE 2: Cache Service Initialization (SEQUENTIAL - v1.3.8)         │   │
 │  │ • Load regions from persistence store                               │   │
-│  │ • Recover all cached data from disk/database                         │   │
+│  │ • Recover all cached data from disk/database (sequential per region)│   │
 │  │ • Build KeyIndex for each region (all keys in memory)               │   │
 │  │ • Prime value cache with hot entries                                │   │
 │  │ • Mark CacheService as initialized                                  │   │
 │  └──────────────────────────────────────────────────────────────────────┘   │
 │                                    │                                         │
 │                                    ▼ (2 second wait)                         │